Mamta Kulkarni: Career

 Kulkarni made her film debut with the 1991 Tamil film Nanbargal which was a success.
 The following year, she reprised her role in its unsuccessful Hindi remake Mera Dil Tere Liye.
-She had her first commercially successful Hindi film in the same year with the 1992 film Tirangaa.
-In 1993, she starred in Aashiq Awara, which won her a Filmfare Award for Lux New Face of the Year.
-She went on to appear in many popular films such as Waqt Hamara Hai (1993), Krantiveer (1994), Karan Arjun (1995), Sabse Bada Khiladi (1995) and Baazi (1995).
+She had her first commercially successful Hindi film in 1993 with the film Tirangaa.
+In the same year, she starred in Aashik Awara, which won her a Filmfare Award for Lux New Face of the Year.
+She went on to appear in many films such as Waqt Hamara Hai (1993), Krantiveer (1994), Karan Arjun, Sabse Bada Khiladi, and Baazi (all three in 1995).
 She also did a few movies in Kannada, Telugu, Bengali and Malayalam languages.

-In 1996, she made a cameo appearance in Ghatak: Lethal, where she performed a popular item number.
-The film's director Rajkumar Santoshi cast her as the female lead in his 1998 film China Gate, an ambitious remake of Seven Samurai.
+In 1996, she made a cameo appearance in Ghatak, where she performed an item number, "Koi Jaaye Toh Le Aaye".
+The film's director Rajkumar Santoshi cast her as the female lead in his 1998 film China Gate, a remake of Seven Samurai.
 However, things did not go as planned.
 Relations between Santoshi and the actress soured.
-Rumours began circulating that Kulkarni had been dropped from the movie, and was reinstated only after gangster Chhota Rajan intervened on her behalf.
-When the movie was finally released, it was a box office failure.
-Furthermore, the only song in the movie, the item number "Chamma Chamma", was picturised on Urmila Matondkar, even though Kulkarni had built her reputation with such numbers.
-To add insult to injury, the song turned out to be a chartbuster, which greatly increased Matondkar's popularity.
+Rumours began circulating that Kulkarni had been dropped from the film, and was reinstated only after gangster Chhota Rajan intervened on her behalf.

 Angered and frustrated at the turn of events, Kulkarni lashed out at Santoshi, accusing him of cutting her screen time because she had refused his advances.
 Santoshi denied all rumours related to the movie, and the matter was given a quiet burial.
 However, this proved to be the death blow to Kulkarni's career.
 She only appeared in a handful of movies after that, and new offers dried up.
-Her last successful film was Chhupa Rustam: A Musical Thriller (2001).
+Her last successful film was Chhupa Rustam (2001).
 She quit movies after the 2002 film Kabhie Tum Kabhie Hum.

 Controversy

 In June 2016, the Thane Police named Kulkarni as one of the accused involved in supplying ephedrine for illicit manufacture of methamphetamine to a ₹2000 crore international drug racket and gangster, intended for trafficking.
 It is alleged that Kulkarni along with her partner Vicky Goswami and other co-accused attended a meeting in an international drug ring in Kenya in January 2016.

-In August 2024, the Bombay High Court quashed the 2016 drug case against former Bollywood actress Mamta Kulkarni, deeming the proceedings "manifestly frivolous and vexatious."
-The court concluded that the evidence was insufficient to sustain charges under the Narcotic Drugs and Psychotropic Substances (NDPS) Act, noting that Kulkarni's mere presence at a meeting did not warrant prosecution.
+In August 2024, the Bombay High Court quashed the 2016 drug case against Kulkarni, deeming the proceedings "manifestly frivolous and vexatious."
+The court concluded that the evidence was insufficient to sustain charges under the Narcotic Drugs and Psychotropic Substances Act, 1985, noting that Kulkarni's mere presence at a meeting did not warrant prosecution.
 The judges emphasized that continuing the case would constitute an abuse of the judicial process.

+In April 2026, Kulkarmi created a controversy when she stated in a press conference in Gorakhpur, Uttar Pradesh that Dawood Ibrahim “did not carry out the Mumbai blasts and is not a terrorist”.
+This comments went viral on social media and it sparked a huge uproar, being condemned by many persons.
+Later she retracted and issuing the following statement- “I was referring to Vicky Goswami, not Dawood Ibrahim.
+Dawood is indeed a terrorist.”